 Should Your Toes Touch The End Of The Shoe?

 There should not be any contact made with your toes and the end of the toe box.
 As a matter of fact, a good deal of well-made walking shoes will have a good amount of space between the end of the toebox and the tip of your toes.
-You should always have the ability to comfortably curl up your toes inside the toebox without very much restriction.
+When shopping for a new pair of shoes you should always have the ability to comfortably curl up your toes inside the toebox without very much restriction.

 How To Stretch Shoes In The Toe Area?

 The old ice stretcher trick does the job pretty well.
-You just fill a zip baggie with water, make sure it’s closed tightly, put it in your shoe, and put the shoe in the freezer.
+You just fill a zip baggie with water, make sure it’s closed tightly, put it in your shoe, and put the pair of shoes in the freezer.
 As the water freezes it will expand, pushing your shoes out a little.

 N.B.
 You can find more information and details about shoe stretchers here.